carloscabo/gmapz/README.md

     GMapz.buttonInit();

-GMapz automatically look for all the elements in the page with the attribute `data-gmapz-function` and will asign then an `click` event.
+GMapz automatically look for all the elements in the page with the attribute `data-gmapz-function` and will asign them an JQuery `click` event.

-You can pass several additional data attributes to identify the parameters for the function asigned to the button.
+You can pass several additional `data-attributes` to identify the parameters for the function asigned to the button.

 For instance:

     <a href="#" data-gmapz-function="show-group" data-group="289,38">Show group B</a>

-Thios button hides all markers BUT the ones defined in `data-group` (with `idx` 298 and 38 ).
+This button hides all markers BUT the ones defined in `data-group` (with `idx` `298` and `38` ).

-### Available functions
+### Available button functions

+    data-gmapz-function="show-group" data-group="idx1,idx2..."
-Show gorup of markers `data-gmapz-function="show-group" data-group="idx1,idx2..."`
+Show group of markers

+    data-gmapz-function="show-all"
 Show all the markers

-`data-gmapz-function="show-all"`
+    data-gmapz-function="zoom" data-lat="43.361736" data-lng="-5.85029" data-zoom="16"

-Zoom to location coordinates `data-gmapz-function="zoom" data-lat="43.361736" data-lng="-5.85029" data-zoom="16"`
+Zoom to location coordinates

+    data-gmapz-function="zoom" data-idx="38"
-Zoom to a single marker idx `data-gmapz-function="zoom" data-idx="38"`
+Zoom to a single marker idx

+    data-gmapz-function="find-near"
-Try to find nearest marker to your postion (using Geolocation) `data-gmapz-function="find-near"`
+Try to find nearest marker to your postion (using Geolocation)

+    data-gmapz-function="find-near-address"
-Try to find nearest marker to an address entered by the user `data-gmapz-function="find-near-address"`
+Try to find nearest marker to an address entered by the user

 TO-DO
 =====